-A death benefit lump sum is payable to whoever the scheme member has nominated as their 'death benefit nominee'.
+A death benefit lump sum is normally payable to whoever the scheme member has nominated as their 'death benefit nominee'.
 Under the Scheme Rules, Classic scheme members may only nominate one individual in this respect.
 Classic Plus, Premium, Nuvos and Partnership members may nominate more than one individual.
-If nobody is recorded as a nominee, or any nomination has become invalid, death benefit monies would still be payable, but would be paid to the deceased member's estate - in which case, they would take longer to be paid and would be subject to inheritance tax.
+If nobody is recorded as a nominee, or any nomination has become invalid, death benefits would still be payable, but would be paid to the deceased member's estate - in which case, they would take longer to be paid as UK probate would be required and may be subject to inheritance tax.

-If you have not made a nomination, or would like to update your nomination, please download the appropriate nomination form from the Forms page.
+If you have not made a nomination, or would like to update your nomination, please download the appropriate nomination form from the Scheme Guides and Forms page.

-Completed nomination forms should be returned to JSS Pensions, Swindon - upon receipt of which an acknowledgement will be sent.
+Completed nomination forms should be returned to JSS Pensions, Swindon - upon receipt, an acknowledgement will be sent.

-For Classic scheme members the death benefit is the pension lump sum that would have been due when the member's pension became payable.
+For Classic scheme members, the death benefit is the up to date value of the pension lump sum that would have been due when the member's pension became payable.

-For a Classic Plus member the deferred lump sum as at 30 September 2002 will be paid to your beneficiary together with a lump sum at five times your deferred pension based on service from 1 October 2002.
+For a Classic Plus member the up to date value of the deferred lump sum as at 30 September 2002 will be paid to your beneficiary together with a lump sum at five times your deferred pension based on service from 1 October 2002.

 For Premium and Nuvos members, the death benefit is five times the deferred pension amount.

-The death benefit is five times annual pension (at date of death), minus any lump sum or pension already paid, up to the date of death.
+A supplementary death benefit may be payable in which case it is five times annual pension (at date of death), minus any lump sum of pension already paid, up to the date of death.

 This page contains some downloadable files.
 Viewing these files requires specific software, which you may already have installed.
 If you are unable to view a particular file, please consult our guidance on viewing different file formats.